PubInv/freespireco/proposal.md

 to hire a consistent full or part-time executive director or administrator for
  $80,000 a year, adjust upward to $120,000 for taxes and benefits.

-At present, the President of Public Invention (Robert L. Read) is doing all of the accounting.
-Since we support many teams and have to approve and classify every expense, and teams tend to buy many small electromechanical parts, this is a significant labor burden that could be off-loaded onto other staff.
-A professional fundraiser could operate more efficiently than the Head Invention Coach.

 Public Invention has learned through experience with the [PolyVent](https://gitlab.com/polyvent/polyvent) team and [The Ox](https://github.com/PubInv/Ox)